Training and Mentoring Workshop Details

 Prerequisites

-• STMS universal, OR
+• STMS Universal warrant, OR

 If you do not meet the prerequisite, you will NOT be permitted to complete the workshop, and if our standard cancellation criteria are not met as per our Terms and Conditions, the workshop will be fully chargeable.